Prevent defense

-The prevent defense is a defensive alignment in American football that seeks to prevent the offense from completing a long pass or scoring a touchdown in a single play and seeks to run out the clock, at the expense of allowing short-yardage gains.
+The prevent defense is a defensive alignment in American football that seeks to prevent the offense from completing a long pass or scoring a touchdown in a single play.
+It seeks to run out the clock, at the expense of allowing short-yardage gains.
 It is used by a defense that is winning by more than a touchdown, late in the fourth quarter, or in specific situations, such as third-and-very-long if it seems clear that the offense must pass the football to gain long yardage.

 The alignment uses five or more defensive backs (or players in that role), preferring fast players over large players.
-They back up so far that they concede short-yardage plays but try to ensure that no receiver is uncovered downfield or can get behind them.
+They back up so far that they concede short-yardage plays, but try to ensure that no receiver is uncovered downfield or can get behind them.

 Implementation

 The prevent defense concedes short gains, such as four to eight yards per play, as long as the clock keeps running, but aims to prevent plays resulting in longer gains.

-Safeties and cornerbacks pull back to a "safe zone" five to ten yards off the line of scrimmage, and the free safety often plays as far as twenty yards back.
+Safeties and cornerbacks pull back to a "safe zone" five to ten yards off the line of scrimmage, and the free safety often plays as far away as twenty yards.
 The defense does not block receivers on the line to slow them down.
 The prevent defense employs zone defense, in which each defensive back is responsible for an area of the field rather than a specific player.
-The backs watch the quarterback's eyes to determine where he intends to pass the ball.
+The backs watch the quarterback's eyes in order to determine where he intends to pass the ball.

-When used late in the fourth quarter to run out the clock, the sidelines become an important area to defend, as a player who receives a pass near the sideline can run out of bounds and stop the clock.
+The sidelines become an important area to defend, when used late in the fourth quarter in order to run out the clock.
+A player who receives a pass near the sideline can run out of bounds and stop the clock.
 The defender's priority is less to prevent a reception than to keep the receiver in bounds following one.
-This keeps the clock running and reduces the amount of time the offense has to score.
+This keeps the clock running and reduces the amount of time that the offense has in order to try to score.